cs-pub-ro/operating-systems/chapters/data/working-with-memory/drills/tasks/memory-protection/README.md

 ## Practice

-Go to the `memory-protection/support/` folder and solve the practice items below.
+Go to the `drills/tasks/memory-protection/support/` folder and solve the practice items below.

 1. Add a variable named `ro` that you define as `const`.
    The variable will be placed on a read-only section (`.rodata`) such as that write and execution access would result in _Segmentation fault_.

    Access the `ro` variable and show that, indeed, for write and execution access, _Segmentation fault_ is issued.

+If you're having difficulties solving this exercise, go through [this](../../../reading/working-with-memory.md) reading material.